nilern/ribbon-cables/readme.md

 Since updates are propagated via recursive method calls instead of a careful explicit graph traversal, signal graphs are susceptible to [glitches](https://en.wikipedia.org/wiki/Reactive_programming#Glitches)
 (wrt. diamonds and also e.g. `SliceVecnal`).

+## API Docs

+API docs may be generated with `npm run build-docs`.
+They are unnecessarily complete for such an experimental project.
+I like API docs, even if I am just writing them for myself.